General Overview Positive Behavior Intervention and Support: RTI for Behavior Certificate

 - Understand, from a longitudinal perspective, the key developmental and environmental factors that contribute to the development of prosocial and antisocial behavior

-- Organize a continuum of research-based practices within a school wide system that address students’ social/behavioral needs across three tiers of intervention
+- Organize a continuum of research-based practices within a school-wide system that addresses students’ social/behavioral needs across three tiers of intervention

 - Use scientifically validated PBIS protocols and procedures to conduct program evaluation and data-based decision making